 Content page layouts focus on specific types of pages, such as portfolios, contact, FAQs, or a signup form.
 The following screenshot shows a few examples.

-You can save the Beaver Builder content area of any page or post.
+You can save the Beaver Builder layout of any page or post as a template.
 This is useful in several ways:

 - You want your site to conform to a layout across more than one page.

 - You want to use the same layout or content on another site.
 In this case, you can export the saved template and import it in the other site.